 A bright future ahead

 In the next decade, the existing gravitational-wave detectors will become even more sensitive, and additional detectors will begin observing.
 The research team expects more very loud gravitational-wave detections and possible multi-messenger observations from merging binary neutron stars.
-Each of these mergers would provide wonderful opportunities to learn more about neutron star and nuclear physics.
+Each of these mergers would provide wonderful opportunities to learn more about neutron stars and nuclear physics.